kxxjxxl/Battleships-Node-Project/README.md

 - display results based on who has sunk whos ship
 - display the winner

-This project was  in pure JavaScript, so no canvas will be used.
+This project front end and animations were designed with Javascript, HTML and CSS.